 - 1. Pharmacology as a science and the basis of therapy.
 Main development milestones of modern pharmacology.
 Sections of Pharmacology. - 2.
 The concept of medicinal substance, medicinal agent (medicinal drug, drug), medicinal form. - 3.
 The concept of the pharmacological action and types of the action of drugs. - 4.
 The sources of obtaining drugs. - 5.
 International and national pharmacopeia, its content and purpose. - 6.
 Pharmacy.
 Rules of drug storage and dispensing. - 7.
 Prescription and its structure.
 Prescription forms.
 General rules for writing out a prescription.
 State regulation of writing out and dispensing drugs. - 8.
-Peculiarities of writing out narcotic, poisonous and potent substances in prescription. - 9.
+Name of medicinal products (international non-proprietary name INN, trade name). - 9.
+Peculiarities of writing out narcotic, poisonous and potent substances in prescription. - 10.
 Drugs under control.
-Drugs prohibited for prescribing. - 10.
+Drugs prohibited for prescribing. - 11.
 Solid medicinal forms: tablets, dragee (pills), powders, capsules.
 Their characteristics, advantages and disadvantages.
 Rules of prescribing.